nleanba/typst-theoretic/src/base.typ

   /// - options: dictionary
   /// ```
   ///
-  /// Note that the suffix is already added to the body at this point.
+  /// Note that the suffix (QED) is already added to the body at this point.
   ///
   /// Also, note that the variant is already used when filling the options dictionary with defaults.
   /// For the expected keys of `options`, see @theorem.options